 CEREC is a technology that allows Dr. Senft to make one or more porcelain/ceramic crowns for his patients in a single visit.
 The system uses a high resolution camera, sophisticated computer software, and a 3D printer to make your crown in about fifteen minutes versus the three weeks that it takes a typical dental lab to make a crown.
-Dr. Senft is highly experienced with this technology, having performed the procedure thousands of times.

 How do one-visit CEREC crowns compare to old-fashioned two-visit, lab-made crowns?

 CEREC crowns are made through a digital process, so they fit more precisely than crowns made using old-fashioned impression techniques.
 In addition, having a crown made in a single visit and not having to wear a temporary crown for three weeks prevents damage to the underlying tooth that can occur with the old-fashioned two-visit technique.
 Lastly, we can use the same high-quality porcelains/ceramics that labs use, so the beauty and longevity are the same.

 What are Invisalign and ClearCorrect?

 Invisalign and ClearCorrect use a series of custom-made clear trays, called aligners, that are worn to straighten teeth without metal braces.
 As an individual progresses through the series of aligners, his or her teeth gradually move into a straighter position.
 The aligners are nearly invisible when worn.